scalableminds/webknossos-libs/CONTRIBUTING.md

 ### Development

-The [webknossos-libs repository](https://github.com/scalableminds/webknossos-libs) is structured as a mono-repo, containing multiple packages:
+The [WEBKNOSSOS-libs repository](https://github.com/scalableminds/webknossos-libs) is structured as a mono-repo, containing multiple packages:

 * `cluster_tools`
 * `webknossos`